typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 Field            | Description
 -----------------|------------
 authorization    | This presently holds just `basic` reflecting HTTP basic authorization.
+Optional. hostName         | The hostname associated with the service.
 Optional. ipv4Host         | The IPv4 representation of the address.
 Optional. ipv6Host         | The IPv6 representation of the address.
 Optional (generally favor IPv6 addresses if there are both). path             | The root context path to prepend to any other path in the case of HTTP.
 Optional.